 Effectiveness: To be determined as the collaboration continues and as staff resources allow.
-Teachers or the Service Learning Coordinator will be surveyed after every project to ascertain the effectiveness (and enjoyment!) of the activity.
+Teachers or the Service Learning Coordinator will be surveyed after every project to ascertain the effectiveness (and enjoyment!) of the activity, as resources allow.
 However, unsolicited feedback to date has been positive.
 The goal is to achieve an Outcome Level 3 - Changing Behavior.